Skip to content

 Real-time Push (SSE)

-The admin dashboard and user portal can subscribe to real-time events via SSE (Server-Sent Events) without polling.
+The admin dashboard and user portal subscribe to events via SSE (Server-Sent Events) without polling.

 Endpoints